JannieI/canvas-workstation-V3/src/app/roadmap.md

 1. Add cursor style and size on menu: needs a custome .png file, IE needs .cur ...

+**Data**
+1. Consider linking Slicers many Datasets - this depends on how we can do this technically.
+If not too complex, we should as this is quite powerful to drive the whole Dashboard from a single Widget.

 **Status Bar**
 1. Make status bar customisable - can choose what to show.
 Plus, ... if too many (and what happens then?)